szabgab/slides/golang/basics.md

 {aside}
 In go you can use the `:=` operator to declare a variable and assign a value to it at the same time.
 Then you can use that variable in a `Println`.
-As you might notice, (I did not), the ``Println` function insert a space between the values it prints.
+As you might notice, (I did not when I first tried this), the ``Println` function inserts a space between the values it prints.
 For better control about this you can use `Printf`.
 {/aside}

 ![](examples/hello-foo/hello_foo.go)